EzBriZ/Auto-SideScanCert-Lines/README.md

   loops through coordinates\
     depending on the prompting of the function "spacing()" - with the options of 50,75, and 100 - calculates the 24 points from which to draw 12 SSC lines\
     converts coordinates to UTM\
-  outputs to UTM to text file in a format readable by HYPACK (.lnw) --- in progress\
+  outputs UTM to text file in a format readable by HYPACK (.lnw) --- in progress\
   finds output file and changes extension from .txt to .lnw --- in progress